raspberrypi/documentation/hardware/display/troubleshooting.md

 ### My touchscreen doesn't work, or works intermittently

-- Make sure you've updated Raspbian, see above for steps.
+- Make sure you've updated Raspbian (see above for steps)
 - Check the smaller ribbon cable is seated properly

 If you want to make sure your Pi has detected your touchscreen, try running: